 Ryan Nolan (Inter Milan)

 A player where there is unlikely to be any tug of war for Ireland.
-Walsh is Limerick born and bred and joined Inter Milan’s famous Primavera youth set up, rising up the age grades since.
-A right back, Walsh is a physically imposing player capable of barging forward.
+Nolan is Limerick born and bred and joined Inter Milan’s famous Primavera youth set up, rising up the age grades since.
+A right back, Nolan is a physically imposing player capable of barging forward.
 Could be an inspiration for other young Irish players to look beyond England for a top club to develop.

 Marcus Rowley (Malaga)